jonruida/PowerBI_Insights/README.md

   - Requires proper configuration to ensure data governance and performance.
   - The documentation provides detailed steps on how to set up and use Datamarts.

-- **Problem-Solving**:
-  - Ensure that Power BI is configured to allow data ingestion and transformation by setting the appropriate permissions.
-  - Use the built-in visual and SQL query editor for ad-hoc analysis and to test the functionality before integrating it into your project.

 ### Option 8: Dataflows
 - **Sources**:
   - [Microsoft Doc](https://learn.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-introduction-self-service)